n3mo/massmine-docs/src/docs/config.md

     # copy of the desired fields.
 This saves the headache of converting a huge
     # file later
 	massmine --task=twitter-stream --query=love --count=2000000 | tee mydata.json | jsan --output=mydata.csv --keep text user:screen_name

+# Alternative Configuration File

+For complex MassMine data requests the command line options can become long and unwieldy.
+For such situations, MassMine can also be controlled via a configuration file by use of the `--config=FILE` option.
+The configuration file should be a plain text file with the following format:

+- Each line should have the format `option = value`, where `option` should be any valid long-format option (e.g., `task` and not `t`).
+- `value` can be any valid number or text string (with no quotes).
+- Each line should contain only ONE option.

+For example, the following command line call to MassMine:

+    massmine --task=twitter-search --count=200 --query=love --output=mydata.json

+can be called via a configuration file as

+    massmine --config=my_config.txt

+Assuming you first create a file called `my_config.txt` with the following lines:

+    task = twitter-search
+	count = 200
+	query = love
+	output = mydata.json